Waste FREE (Realization of a Recycling-oriented Society)

 We are continuing efforts with the target of reducing our direct-to-landfill waste to zero by reducing waste through the efficient use of resources in manufacturing processes and promoting the recycling of waste produced in manufacturing processes.

-The total amount of waste of Kawasaki Heavy Industries, Kawasaki Railcar Manufacturing, and Kawasaki Motors in fiscal 2022 was 39,697 tons, a reduction of 3,073 tons compared to the previous fiscal year.
-Furthermore, the landfill disposal rate (= direct-to-landfill waste generation ÷ total waste generation) was 0.1%, thereby achieving the target of less than 1%.
+The total waste emissions for the Kawasaki Group over the past four years as well as the amount of waste and hazardous waste for Kawasaki Heavy Industries, Kawasaki Railcar Manufacturing, and Kawasaki Motors are indicated on the ESG data page.
+The landfill disposal rate (= direct-to-landfill waste generation ÷ total waste generation) for Kawasaki Heavy Industries, Kawasaki Railcar Manufacturing, and Kawasaki Motors was 0.1%, thereby achieving the target of less than 1%.

 Use of Lifecycle Analysis